GTN-Quebec/lom2mlr/documentation.md

 1. Combine the catalog with the local identifier to obtain a local identifier.
 We use '|' as a separator, since it cannot be part of a URI, and this allows us to differentiate from URI identifiers.
 This can be used for the `mlr2:DES1000` value.
 (Recall we cannot use the `mlr3:DES0400` marker, which must refer to a global identifier.)
 2. For the resource identity, which must be a URI, generate a UUID-5 from the combined identifier above.
 This requires a base UUID as a namespace: I suggest we use `UUID5(NAMESPACE_URL, 'http://standards.iso.org/iso-iec/19788/-1/ed-1/en/RC0002')`, which is `cd6fbe1e-df95-5959-8a71-1e8ca353a0f3`.

-TODO: Should we include tool id and version in those UUIDs?
-That makes them change more, not less!
-So maybe a namespace UUID for the strategy?

 In this example, we would use `UUID5(UUID5(NAMESPACE_URL, 'http://standards.iso.org/iso-iec/19788/-1/ed-1/en/RC0002'), 'MyDatabase|123123')`

     :::xml